 Kim Warrington returns to CCRI for her third season as the Knights' head coach.
 In her first two seasons at the helm, Warrington led the Knights to a 22-24 record.
 Warrington arrived at CCRI in 2017 with a wealth of knowledge from her days as a player, coach and pitching instructor throughout Rhode Island, including one season as a volunteer assistant at CCRI under former head coach Bev Wiley in 2005.

 From 2014 to 2016, Warrington served as the head softball coach at Exeter-West Greenwich High School following a brief stint as a junior varsity and varsity volunteer assistant at North Kingstown High School.
 She also worked as the assistant softball coach at Roger Williams University in 2006 and 2007.

 As a player, Warrington earned All-Little East Conference Honors each year at Rhode

 Island College and still holds the school record for career strikeouts (629) and innings

 pitched (632).
 She is also ranked second on RIC's all-time list with 17 career shutouts

-and third with a career 1.59 ERA, which she translated into a successful career as
+and third with a career 1.59 ERA, which translated into a successful career as a pitching